If you’re wondering how to lose weight without counting calories, you're in luck. Weight loss can be easier than you think!

-You don’t have to count calories to effectively drop weight, as long as you have the right tools in place.
-If you’re wondering how to lose weight without counting calories, the Fit Mother Project can help!
+You don’t have to count calories to effectively drop weight, as long as you have the right tools in place!

-Read below for more tips on how to lose weight without counting calories.
+Keep reading for more tips on how to lose weight without counting calories!

 By using the perfect plate method, you’re automatically getting the right proportion of nutritious foods that fill you up for long time periods without feeling deprived.